surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace05-sample.md

     /// 2.
 Adding a snap-in to the initial session state.
     /// 3.
 Creating a runspace that uses the initial session state.
     /// 4.
 Creating a PowerShell object that uses the runspace.
     /// 5.
-Adding the snap-in's get-proc cmdlet to the PowerShell object.
+Adding the snap-in's Get-Proc cmdlet to the PowerShell object.
     /// 6.
 Using PSObject objects to extract and display properties from
     ///    the objects returned by the cmdlet.
     /// </remarks>